-Please note that the finished water delivered into your home meets the New York State's drinking water standards.

-County and State Health Departments will use this risk assessment information to direct future source water protection activities.
+Please note that the finished water delivered into your home meets the New York State's drinking water standards for microbial contamination.
+County and state health departments will use this risk assessment information to direct future source water protection activities.
 These may include water quality monitoring, wellhead protection, resource management, planning, and education programs.
 A copy of the assessment can be obtained by contacting us, as noted below.